 The vendor shall notify the purchaser when oil rings are not provided with the bearings so that adequate provision can be made for lubrication during loss of oil pressure emergency coastdown situations.

 This paragraph left intentionally blank.
-Oil slingers shall have mounting hubs to maintain concentricity and shall be positively secured to the shaft.

 · When specified, thermostatically controlled heating devices shall be provided in the bearing housings.
 The heating devices shall have sufficient capacity to heat the oil in the bearing housing from the specified minimum site ambient temperature to the vendor’s minimum required temperature in four hours.
 The thermostatic enclosure shall be compatible with the area classification requirements.